Tylersuard/AudioChordMixerFork/README.md

 # AudioChordMixer

-To run in Google Colab, just open Google Colab, go to file --> open, then open from github, and paste in the URL of this repo.

 This is an adaptation of ChordMixer by Ruslan Khalitov, et. al. See ChordMixer: A Scalable Neural Attention Model For Sequences With Different Lengths [Accepted to ICLR'23]